 - the use of safe servers to store your personal data;

-- the appointment of a data protection officer;
+- the appointment of an independent data protection officer;

 - a request to prove the identity of each individual requesting access to personal data.

 We would like to warn you that the transfer of information (including personal data) over the Internet is not always completely safe and if you send any information over the Internet (by email, via the Company website or in any other way), you do so entirely at your own risk.
 The Company cannot be held responsible for any costs, expenses, loss of profit, damage to reputation, responsibility or any other form of loss or damage you have suffered because you provided data over the Internet.